tim-projects/aegis-cli/current-task.md

 *   **Arrow key highlighting and general `ncurses` TUI issues:**
     *   **Finding:** Double highlighting, screen blinking, disappearing list, limited OTP reveal duration, and non-standard color theme.
     *   **Mitigation:** Removed `stdscr.timeout(100)` to make `stdscr.getch()` blocking, refined `selected_row` management, modified OTP reveal to persist until `ESC`, used `curses.use_default_colors()`, and defined a new `HIGHLIGHT_COLOR`.
+*   **Group Filtering Implementation:**
+    *   **Progress:** Initial implementation for group filtering via Ctrl+G is complete.
+    *   **Fixed:**
+        *   Corrected `NameError: name 'display_data' is not defined` (multiple occurrences).
+        *   Added "All OTPs" option to group selection, allowing users to clear the group filter.
+        *   Resolved issues where the filtered group list lacked a highlighted selection and OTPs were unexpectedly revealed, by ensuring `revealed_otps` is cleared on mode change and group selection, and explicitly setting `current_mode = "search"` after group selection.
+        *   Implemented dark blue border highlighting for the revealed OTP code.

 ## Next Steps
-1. Implement group filtering via Ctrl+G.
-2. Update unit tests to cover new TUI interactions (acknowledging environmental limitations).
+1. Update unit tests to cover new TUI interactions (acknowledging environmental limitations).
-3. Clean up: Remove temporary `test_ncurses.py` file (if it still exists).
+2. Clean up: Remove temporary `test_ncurses.py` file (if it still exists).
-4. Commit and push changes.
+3. Commit and push changes.